Shreyans92/shreyans92.github.io/_posts/2020-04-12-Why-Initialization-Matters-?.md

 ![eqn](/img/pots1/eqn.JPG)

-To start with we will take the value of k as 5 and randomly initializae the matrix A with standard gaussian.
+To start with we will take the value of k as 5 and randomly initialize the matrix A with standard Gaussian.

 ![Matrix Initialized](/img/pots1/mat1.JPG)